← The Spine

 The sources

-Eight mainstream outlets, grouped by how they're typically classified on AllSides and Pew.
+Ten mainstream outlets, grouped by how they're typically classified on AllSides and Pew.
 The groupings are imperfect (every outlet varies by desk and by story) but useful as a starting bias map.
+The spectrum is read at synthesis time on every story, but whether left, center, and right diverge enough to deserve top billing depends on the category tier (see below).

 Left of center